libp2p/docs/README.md

     See a list of concepts we need help with by [checking the issues](https://github.com/libp2p/docs/issues?utf8=✓&q=is%3Aissue+is%3Aopen+label%3Acontent+concept).

+3. **Guides**: Most examples currently live in other repositories, like [js-libp2p examples](https://github.com/libp2p/js-libp2p/tree/master/examples).
+If you have thoughts on integrating them better, please file an issue.
+If you have feedback on individual examples or want to add a new one, please file an issue or pull request on the relevant repository.
+If you have ideas for guides or tutorials, they belong here!
+Please propose them in an issue here before creating a pull request.

-4. **Reference documentation**: Please see the issues in this repository for current activity around reference/API documentation.
+3. **Reference material**: The navbar includes all the reference material available for libp2p.
+Please see the issues in this repository for current activity around reference/API documentation.

-5. **Community**: If there are missing community links, feel free to file an issue or pull request,
+4. **Community**: If there are missing community links, feel free to file an issue or pull request,

 This repository is also a website; we could use your help with design and technical features (interactive examples, better syntax highlighting, scripts to pull in content from other repositories, etc.) in addition to writing.
 To get a sense of what we could use help on, check the [issues](https://github.com/libp2p/docs/issues).
 If you decide to work on one, please post to the issue to let us know!